tahiraziz/pizza/README.md

 - remove error message in pizzaview because redirect handles that already

-Note: this is a low-fi code protoype of an idea in the works
+Note: this is a low-fi code prototype of an idea in the works

 © Copyright Tahir Aziz 2017